Shopping for BBQ Gear? Start Here!

 A grilled shrimp “boil” is an effortless family style feast for your backyard cookout.

-There’s something truly engaging about diving into a steaming hot peel-and-eat shrimp boil, fingers dripping with spicy juices as you devour the tender shrimp, potatoes, sausage, and corn!
+There’s something truly rewarding about diving into a steaming hot peel-and-eat shrimp boil, fingers dripping with spicy juices as you devour the tender shrimp, potatoes, sausage, and corn!

 Re-create that ultimate summer beach experience at home with this simple grilled twist on a traditional shrimp boil.
 Instead of a giant cauldron of hot water, this “boil” is done in a foil packet that is set in a disposable aluminum pan and slowly simmered on the grill until the ingredients are cooked to perfection.